tamberg/pi-tastic/README.md

     ...
     crw-rw---- 1 root dialout ... /dev/ttyACM0

-## Install meshtastic firmware (optional)
+## Install firmware (optional)
-> Note: Xiao MCUs have Meshtastic pre-flashed.
+> Note: Xiao MCUs have Meshtastic firmware pre-flashed.

 If you have to (re)flash the Xiao MCU.